zentag/stuffdb/README.md

 ## Status: WIP

-Right now it's just a frontend to algolia and supabase...
-I'll update soon with functionality for things like WLED to locate stuff.
+Right now it's just a frontend to algolia and supabase.
+Also, you must refresh several times to update the algolia index (having the item show in results)

 ### TODO: